jezzsantos/saastack/docs/design-principles/0050-domain-driven-design.md

 For any state change (or any query) to an aggregate's state, we are not permitted to navigate the hierarchy of an aggregate into its child/descendant entities and value objects, and change the state of them.
 There are at least two design principles at play here that enforce this rule:

-* [The Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) a.k.a the Principle of Least Knowledge - don't take dependencies (of knowledge) on the internal details and implementation of any object in a graph.
+* [The Law of Demeter](https://en.wikipedia.org/wiki/Law_of_Demeter) a.k.a. the Principle of Least Knowledge - don't take dependencies (of knowledge) on the internal details and implementation of any object in a graph.
 That knowledge should only be known to, and encapsulated by the aggregate.
-* [Tell Don't Ask](https://martinfowler.com/bliki/TellDontAsk.html) - instruct the aggregate to perform the operation; do not read the aggregate's state so that you can change the system outside of the aggregate.
+* [Tell Don't Ask](https://martinfowler.com/bliki/TellDontAsk.html) - instruct the aggregate to perform the operation; do not read the aggregate's state so that you can change the system outside the aggregate.

 These design principles help us to encapsulate behaviors in use cases inside the aggregate.